PetrKryslUCSD/MeshCore.jl/docs/src/concepts/concepts.md

 ### Geometry

 The locations are points in space.
-They are defined for the vertices.
+They are defined as attributes for the vertices.

 ### Shape descriptors and shape collections